 - No animals permitted in parks with the exception of recognized service animals.

-- Dogs are allowed at Intracoastal Parks.
+- Dogs are allowed at Intracoastal Parks and at designated dog parks.
 Dogs must remain on a leash and you must pick up after your pet.
 Containers are available for you to be a responsible pet owner.

 - Visitors should bring their own water as water fountains will be closed.